junxit/us-congress-bills-119/bill.md

   >   - **(1)** Members of the Advisory Committee shall select a Chairperson from among the members of the Advisory Committee.
   >   - **(2)** If the position of Chairperson becomes vacant, the members of the Advisory Committee shall select a new Chairperson not later than 30 days after the date on which the position became vacant.
   > - **(f)** *Duties*
-  >   - **(1)** On a regular basis, the Secretary shall consult with and seek the advice of the Advisory Committee—
+  >   - **(1)** On a regular basis, the Secretary shall consult with and seek the advice of the Advisory Committee on the following:
-  >     - **(A)** on improving the accessibility of the Department for individuals with disabilities, including improving—
+  >     - **(A)** Improving the accessibility of the Department for individuals with disabilities, including improving—
   >       - **(i)** the accessibility of information of the Department, including electronic information;
   >       - **(ii)** the accessibility of the services and benefits furnished by the Department;
   >       - **(iii)** the accessibility of the facilities of the Department;
   >       - **(iv)** the accessibility of facilities of health care providers furnishing care or services under the Veterans Community Care Program under section 1703 of this title; and
   >       - **(v)** the acquisition process of the Department to ensure that products and services, including information technology and information and communication technology (as defined in the standards issued by the Architectural and Transportation Barriers Compliance Board pursuant to section 508 of the Rehabilitation Act of 1973 (Public Law 93–112; 29 U.S.C.
-794d)), are accessible when purchased; and
+794d)), are accessible when purchased.
-  >     - **(B)** for ensuring the compliance of the Department with provisions of law that ensure equal access to Federal facilities, benefits, or services, for individuals with disabilities, including the following:
+  >     - **(B)** Ensuring the compliance of the Department with provisions of law that ensure equal access to Federal facilities, benefits, or services, for individuals with disabilities, including the following:
   >       - **(i)** The Americans with Disabilities Act of 1990 (Public Law 101–336; 42 U.S.C.
 12101 et seq.).
   >       - **(ii)** Sections 501, 504, and 508 of the Rehabilitation Act of 1973 (Public Law 93–112; 29 U.S.C.
 791, 794, and 794d).
   >       - **(iii)** The Plain Writing Act of 2010 (Public Law 111–274; 5 U.S.C.
 301 note).